Tampa Alimony Lawyer

 Alimony (also called spousal support) is funds that are given to the other spouse for the purpose of assisting that spouse financially.

 There is no formula used to calculate alimony in Florida.
-Alimony is based on:
+Alimony is based upon several factor, most notably:

 - one spouse’s need for alimony